arghac14/RiddleON/README.md

 # RiddleON
 A troll game filled with funny riddles!

-PS: Don't kill me after playing!
+PS: I built this after learning vanilla js for the first time in my freshman year.
+A Nooob project but a special one!
 XD
 ### Demo:[Live link](https://arghac14.github.io/RiddleON)

 ### Screenshots: